 Things to Consider

-- Students are with you for double the amount of time, but it does not mean that you simply extend a 50 minute lesson. Â How can you be efficient and productive with the time?
+- Students are with you for double the amount of time, but that does not mean that you simply extend a 50 minute lesson.
+How can you be efficient and productive with the time?

-- Students need structure and do well with consistency. Â How can you develop a routine that breaks up the 100 minutes but still provides consistency?
+- Students need structure.
+How can you develop a routine that breaks up the 100 minutes but still provides structure?

 - Students (and adults) have a short attention span.
 A good rule of thumb is that new learning should not take longer than 1 plus your students’ age, so if you teach 12 year olds, your notes should last no longer than 13 minutes (12+1).